This is an ongoing log of interesting bits I pick up along the way.

 Searching turned up this GitHub issue: nixpkgs spyder: Automatic extraction of ‘pname’ from python package source /nix/store/a8g2zfzxh3v1hjnxz6839fjkq1caksmr-python3.8-spyder-4.1.5 failed. #207.

-The solution was to pin nixpkgs to the recommended version in the flake.nix inputs:
+to the recommended version in the flake.nix

 nixpkgs.url = "github:nixos/nixpkgs/554d2d8aa25b6e583575459c297ec23750adb6cb";

-After pinning nixpkgs like this, nix build succeeded.
+like this, nix build

 Ubuntu Linux

-How to restart compiz without tears (tested on Ubuntu 16.04 LTS only)
+without tears (tested on Ubuntu 16.04 LTS only)

-There’s a linear relationship between uptime and compiz instability.
-The longer your desktop is running, the less stable compiz becomes.
+The longer your desktop is running, the less stable compiz

-Symptoms of an unstable compiz include: the display not updating correctly, invisible windows, and other visible artifacts.
+include: the display not updating correctly, invisible windows, and other visible artifacts.

 Searching for a solution, I must have slogged through hundreds of forum threads & Stack Overflow questions – none of them correct.